 Building Better Habits

-You may need to try multiple tactics to help your dog to ditch his dirt-eating addiction, so be patient and don’t be discouraged if you don’t see immediate results.
+You may need to try multiple tactics to help your dog ditch his dirt-eating addiction, so be patient and don’t be discouraged if you don’t see immediate results.